 Methods of Treatment

-There are many methods of treatment that we offer at the Helena Narcotics Anonymous center, but one of our best and most effective treatment modalities are the group therapy sessions that we facilitate.
+There are many methods of treatment that we offer at The “IsoGop” Addiction Recovery Center, but one of our best and most effective treatment modalities are the group therapy sessions that we facilitate.
 Oftentimes people that are in recovery from addiction are lacking adequate support networks.
 This is because addicts have a tendency to isolate themselves while using, and begin to depend on their drug of choice instead of their friends and family for support through tough times.

 Our group therapy sessions allow those that are in recovery to rebuild their interpersonal skills.
 Group therapy sessions create a space that is safe, supporting, and encouraging.